furansa/currency-scrapper/README.md

-# currency-scrapper
+# Currency Scrapper

-Currency Scrapper is a data application which extracts, transforms and loads currency information using Apache Airflow
+Currency Scrapper is a data application which extracts, transforms and loads currency information using Apache Airflow.